-If you build a settlement on one of the smaller islands, then you receive a special victory point!
+If you build a settlement on one of the smaller islands, then you receive a Special Victory Point!
 Take a Catan chit and place it under the settlement when you build it.
+Each player may earn only ONE Special Victory Point in this scenario.
 It does not matter if other players have already built settlements on that island.